DoTheEvo/ANGRYsearch/README.md

 ![demonstration gif](http://i.imgur.com/BsjGoYz.gif)

-Done in python 3, using PyQt5 for GUI, theres a PyQt4 branch
+Done in python 3, using PyQt5 for GUI

+Theres a PyQt4 branch as well, but it's not identical, it is somewhat ANGRYsearch-lite, no size and date info, just listing paths, but indexing is therefore considerably faster

 ### What you should know: